atolye15/checklist/checklists/coding-life-cycle-of-a-jira-issue.md

 - [ ] Create a branch for the issue
 You should create a branch with a name like `feature/ABC-123_brief-description`.
 For bugs change `feature` with `bug` keyword.

-- [ ] Push your branch to remote immediately
+- [ ] Push your branch to remote immediately.
-Since we have Jira-GitHub integration, you have to push the branch to remote in order to trigger "In Progress" transition on Jira.
+Since we have Jira-GitHub integration, you have to push the branch to remote in order to trigger "In Progress" transition on Jira

 - [ ] Start time tracker
 You need to log your work time.
 You can use [Chronos](https://chronos.web-pal.com) or [Clockify](https://clockify.me).
-You can also manually log it on Jira interface.
+You can also manually log it on Jira interface

 - [ ] Write the code 👊
 You always commit changes with a meaningful scope.
 Commits should contain just one task at a time.
 Therefore, all commits must be revertable